microsoft/vcpkg-docs/vcpkg/maintainers/functions/vcpkg_cmake_config_fixup.md

     [NO_PREFIX_CORRECTION]
 )
 ```

+Additionally corrects common issues with targets, such as absolute paths and incorrectly placed binaries.

 For many ports, `vcpkg_cmake_config_fixup()` on its own should work,
 as `PACKAGE_NAME` defaults to `${PORT}` and `CONFIG_PATH` defaults to `share/${PACKAGE_NAME}`.